 Call for Accreditation

 The primary purpose of the Clubs is to develop understanding and support for UNESCO and its programs.
-They seek to disseminate UNESCO’s ideals and undertake activities directly inspired by those of the Organization, broaden cultural horizons and provide an invaluable service to UNESCO and to the National Commissions for UNESCO in supplementing public information activities.
+They seek to disseminate UNESCO’s ideals and undertake activities directly inspired by those of the Organization, broaden cultural horizons and provide an invaluable service to UNESCO and the National Commissions for UNESCO in supplementing public information activities.

 The Clubs respect the founding principles of UNESCO and are non-profit making.
 They are also legally and financially independent from UNESCO.